gulandoHub/ai-companion/README.md

-# AI Companion Application
+# Financial Recommendation System

-An AI-powered companion application built with FastAPI, React, and PostgreSQL that provides psychological support through AI interactions.
+A financial advisory system built with FastAPI, React, and PostgreSQL that provides personalized financial recommendations and market insights.

 ## Prerequisites